docker/docs/atomist/index.md

 ## How it works

 Atomist monitors your container registry for new images.
-When it finds a new image, it will analyze and extract metadata about the image contents as well as any base images it uses.
-The metadata is uploaded to the Atomist data plane where it's securely stored.
+When it finds a new image, it will analyze and extract metadata about the image contents and any base images used.
+The metadata is uploaded to an isolated partition in the Atomist data plane where it's securely stored.

-The Atomist data plane consists of a large knowledge graph of software and vulnerability data.
-Atomist determines the state of your container by combining the container metadata with the knowledge graph.
+The Atomist data plane is a combination of metadata and a large knowledge graph of public software and vulnerability data.
+Atomist determines the state of your container by overlaying the image metadata with the knowledge graph.

-Atomist gets it's data about software vulnerabilities from public data sources—security advisories.
-Information about your private container images is never shared with anyone.